-But peak levels don’t correlate well with how loud the clip sounds, you need to look at average (RMS) levels for that.
-There are some RMS normalizing utilities out there, but they’re rare.
-RMS normalizing will get you much closer to even volumes across clips.
-The downside of it is that the process could then do something bad to the sounds’ peaks; there’s even the chance that you could force a peak to clip and distort.
+But peak levels don’t correlate well with how loud the clip sounds, you need to look at average (RMS) levels, or Loudness, for that.
+There are some RMS or Loudness normalizing utilities out there, but most of the time when you see “normalizing” if refers to Peak normalizing.
+Loudness normalizing will get you much closer to even volumes across clips.
+The downside of it is that the process could do something bad to the sounds’ peaks; there’s even the chance that you could force a peak to clip and distort.
 So you need to watch both the peaks and the average levels, as you change a region’s volume.

 Another problem with normalizing is that, in many programs, that process writes a new file with the new volume, which eats-up disc space, and also makes it harder to go back and change your mind about where a region begins or ends.
 Not all programs write a new file when normalizing, but most do, including Pro Tools, Audition and Audacity.

 One of the attractive things about Hindenburg Journalist is that its leveling functions, including auto-level, do not write new files, the adjustment is completely non-destructive.
 The amount of boost or cut can be tweaked as much as desired, the boundaries of the volume adjustments can be moved as well, you can even apply, and adjust, crossfades across the borders of regions with different volumes.
 More important, the auto-leveling is based on Loudness.